mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 ---

 ## Identification of Observable Islands
-JuliaGrid employs standard observability analysis performed on the linear decoupled measurement model [monticellibook; Ch.
+JuliaGrid uses standard observability analysis performed on the linear decoupled measurement model [monticellibook; Ch.
 7](@cite).
-Active power measurements from wattmeters are utilized to estimate bus voltage angles, while reactive power measurements from varmeters are used to estimate bus voltage magnitudes.
+Active power measurements from wattmeters are used to estimate bus voltage angles, while reactive power measurements from varmeters are used to estimate bus voltage magnitudes.
 This necessitates that measurements of active and reactive power come in pairs.

 Let us illustrate this concept with the following example, where measurements form an unobservable system:
 ```@example ACObservability